ajarara/circe-actions/README.md

 Let's say we want to be notified in the minibuffer when the next activity in a specific channel is.
 Ignore the fact that tracking.el (distributed with Circe) does this better.

 We want to check for the next "irc.message" event in channel "#foo".
-Conceptually, we have three things here: a condition we want satisfied, an action we want done on that condition being satisfied, and the event we're concerning ourselves with.
+Conceptually, we have three things here:
+ - a condition we want satisfied
+ - an action we want done on that condition being satisfied
+ - the event we're concerning ourselves with.

 ### Condition function
 Most of the work, strangely enough, is in remembering the function signature (the list of arguments a function takes) for the event.